iExecBlockchainComputing/iexec-doc/teexecution.rst

     m_beneficiary:         0x0000000000000000000000000000000000000000
     m_statusName:          COMPLETED

     ✔ downloaded work result to file /home/eric/pm/test/encryptedOutputFiles.zip.none

+Move the result in the './tee/encryptedOutputs/' folder to decrypt the result:

 .. code-block:: bash

    mv encryptedOutputFiles.zip.none ./tee/encryptedOutputs/encryptedOutputFiles.zip

-Please note that the user who triggered the task (i.e. SGX application) is the only one able to download the encrypted results.
+Please note that the user who triggered the task (i.e. the SGX application) is the only one able to download the encrypted results.

-When the application is triggered at remote Intel® SGX decentralized node, the application will automatically pull the encrypted user input data from remote file system (i.e. pushed in step-2); retrieve the secret key (based on the Session ID) from secret management server via secured Intel® SGX provision channel, which is then used to decrypt the user input data; the decrypted data can then be used to feed the application execution.
-The application result is encrypted by the secret key, and encrypted result is further signed by a secured private key for an attestation of the trusted execution, the signature is to be verified by Blockchain on-chain network.
-The procedure is done automatically in the trusted execution environment
+When the application is triggered in a remote Intel® SGX decentralized node, the application will automatically

+  1. Pull the encrypted user input data from remote file system (i.e. pushed in step 2)

+  2. Retrieve the secret key (based on the Session ID) from the secret management server via a secure Intel® SGX provision channel

+  3. The secret is then used to decrypt the user input data

+  4. The decrypted data is used to feed the application execution

+  5. The application result is encrypted by the secret key, and the encrypted result is further signed by a secure private key for an attestation of the trusted execution.
+The signature is verified on the blockchain

-(i.e. Intel® SGX enclave) without any user intervention.
+The procedure is done automatically in the trusted execution environment (i.e. Intel® SGX enclave) without any user intervention.

-— Decrypt results
+3. Decrypt your result

-The Last step, decrypt the result:
+The last step is decrypting the result:

 .. code-block:: bash

     iexec tee decrypt
     ⠉⠙ ▶ decryptingcli: Pulling from iexechub/sgx-scone

     Digest: sha256:e5f5bd685c211c58f2d6429dc21e5f61b27ca04b0d1fba8d0898fa30f0b36800